lsst-dm/dmtn-082/index.rst

 A notebook examining data should be deployment invariant within LSST operations; i.e. the same notebook should work in a Science Platform deployment at the LDF and one at the Base.

-Units should be SI units, and the time stamps should be in UTC.
+Units should be SI units, and the time stamps should be in TAI.

 .. .. rubric:: References